Western Illinois University: Macomb Campus

 The LAS program has many distinctive features and opportunities for its students.
-The program is defined, at every level by its most distinct features – flexibility and academic excellence.
+The program is defined, at every level, by its most distinct features – flexibility and academic excellence.

 - Flexible program structure

 - Students have several exit options or possible capstone experiences.
-Students can write a thesis if they wish, or students can work on an applied project or in an internship.
+Students can write a thesis if they wish, or work on an applied project or do an internship.
 All of these options feature a close, working relationship with a faculty member of their choosing.
 This kind of mentoring and developing of real relationships with CAS faculty is one of the strongest features of the LAS program.

 - Flexible schedule

 - One of the key elements of the LAS program is the flexibility of the course offerings.
 Courses are scheduled during the evenings and, occasionally, on the weekends, in addition to regularly scheduled day courses.
 The program is designed to meet the needs of part-time students as well as to accommodate students’ busy schedules and to deliver the degree in the most accessible manner possible.
 The Director of LAS Master’s Degree Program will meet regularly with students on the Quad Cities and the Macomb campuses and be directly involved in providing real guidance and consultation in the student’s progression through the program.

 - There are many activities in which students in the LAS program can participate: annual departmental conferences, University, College, and departmental speakers, various workshops, graduate organizations, clubs, and so on.
 This academic culture is one of great the opportunities for the students in LAS, and indeed one of the keys to the larger success of the LAS program and the LAS student.